lbarchive/b.py/README.md

 *If anything is unclear since this is a new project, open an [issue][issues] for it.*

 [^unsupported]: not officially supported, only reported working.
-If you are a Python developer on Windows, feel free to contain the project owner and help the project.
+If you are a Windows Python developer, feel free to contact the project owner and help the project.
 [^4space]: 4-space indentation check is ignored.

 Dependencies